moduloTech/modulorails/README.md

-  config.project_manager 'The email of the project manager of the application' config.endpoint 'The url to the intranet' config.api_key 'The API key' end
+  config.project_manager 'The email of the project manager of the application' config.endpoint 'The url to the intranet' config.api_key 'The API key' config.review_base_url 'The base url for the review environments' # optional config.staging_url 'The url for the staging environment'          # optional config.production_url 'The url for the production environment'    # optional end
 ```